w3c/cogai/README.md

 This has been implemented as an open source JavaScript library and used as the basis for an [evolving suite of demos](demos/README.md).

+New work is underway on vector space approaches inspired by human cognition and the advances in generative AI.
+This will mimic human language processing (sequential, hierarchical and predictive), implicit and explicit memory, continual learning, and type 1 and 2 cognition.
+This is being implemented in Python and PyTorch.

 ## Long Term Aims

 In the long run, the mission of the Cognitive AI Community Group is to enable cognitive agents that: